 This project focused on developing an e-book / data-report about who gets raises more often in comparison to race & gender, and how to effectively ask for a raise.
-The design consisted of interactive elements and data visualizations for print & web.
+The design consisted of interactive elements and data visualizations to be used as a web experience.

-The content strategy team created a comprehensive transcript that contained lots of data heavy information, areas for illustrations and interactive elements.
+The content strategy team created a comprehensive transcript that contained lots of data heavy information, sections for illustrations and interactive elements.

 Since the report told the story with a lot of helpful data to understand the big message, I received excel worksheets which I brought into illustrator to develop.
 The website has interactive versions that I used infogram to build them with.